PanuGr/rhyme/README.md

 ## Future Enhancements
 - Add local storage to save drafts of poems
 - Add the ability to share poems directly to social media

+## Site
+The AI-powered version can be found at: https://rhymeai.netlify.app